plumber0/nvim-config/vim-course-note.md

 _ goes to first non space letter in line dt<and letter you wanna delete till> delete till the letter you put

+cc delete the line and change to insert mode

 -- plugin--